mtwebb/docs/src/pages/tutorials/basic/1-prototyping.md

 Click on the front face to start customizing it.
 Let's add an image to this card.

 > You'll notice that the card already has some layout elements (a colored rectangle and a text field).
-The text field has a **Title** property inside it.
-A [property](/concepts) is a piece of data that you can attach to a component.
-In this case, the default card component comes with a **Title** property that is just a piece of text.
-You'll see later why this is useful.
+The text field has a **Title** [property](/guides/automation/properties) inside it.
+You'll see later how we can use data from a spreadsheet to generate values for this property.

 <carousel play={false}>
   <screenshot of="#workspace">